 Ready to Take Advantage of Continuous Production?

-The continuous tablet coaters from Thomas Engineering come from a long pedigree of innovation and dedication to delivering quality.
+The continuous tablet coaters from Thomas Processing come from a long pedigree of innovation and dedication to delivering quality.
 We’ve spent many years ensuring they offer optimal levels of uniformity, functionality, and cleanability for your operations.
 They are flexible pieces of equipment suitable for a wide variety of products and medications throughout the pharmaceutical industry.
-To learn more about our CTC coater model and all the services offered by Thomas Engineering, contact us today.
+To learn more about our CTC coater model and all the services offered by Thomas Processing, contact us today.